d-murphy/d-murphy/README.md

 See the pinned projects below for the source code and project objectives.

-There's also a [complete list](https://github.com/d-murphy/d-murphy/blob/main/completeProjectList.md) of my personal projects if you'd like to see more.
+There's also a [complete list](https://github.com/d-murphy/d-murphy/blob/main/completeProjectList.md) of my personal projects if you'd like to see more and track how my interests have changed over time.